Studying and living in London

 Student accommodation

-There is no on-site accommodation for students at the RAD.
-We do, however, provide a comprehensive list of accommodation in the local area that is used by many of our students.
+We can also provide a comprehensive list of accommodation in the local area that is used by many of our students.
 This includes private house shares, private student halls and purpose-built student apartments.
 Our admissions staff are on hand to advise and support you through the process.

 For more information, please contact our admissions team